JakeSteam/blog-programming/_posts/2022-01-12-how-to-extract-a-room-list-column-into-a-new-linked-table-migrating-data.md

 ### Step 3.1: Preparing the database schema changes

-So, we now have our new database schema set up, we’re done right?
+So, we now have our new database schema set up, we're done right?
 Well.. not quite.
 We need to migrate existing users!
-There’s 2 parts to this, migrating the database schema, and migrating the data itself.
+There's 2 parts to this, migrating the database schema, and migrating the data itself.

-Our changes are too complex for Room’s [automigrations](https://developer.android.com/training/data-storage/room/migrating-db-versions#automated), but we can use that to get us started.
+Our changes are too complex for Room's [automigrations](https://developer.android.com/training/data-storage/room/migrating-db-versions#automated), but we can use that to get us started.
 To generate an automigration script (using Room 2.4.0-alpha01 or above):

 1. Build the app with our old schema, and `version = 1`.
 2. Add `automigrations = [AutoMigration(from = 1, to = 2)]` into the `@Database` annotation.
 3. Build the app with our new schema, and `version = 2`.
-4. You should now be able to open a Room generated `CarDatabase_AutoMigration_1_2_Impl.java` file, containing Room’s best guess at migration.
+4. You should now be able to open a Room generated `CarDatabase_AutoMigration_1_2_Impl.java` file, containing Room's best guess at migration.

 This migration script contains 2 main parts: